REISHI

 Where a reference is provided, you can find the corresponding number in the research references towards the bottom of the page in the 'peer reviewed papers and articles' section.

 More human trials are needed to further this field of research to more fully understand its efficacy.
+This page is not medical advice.

-SLEEP ENHANCEMENT
+SLEEP

 ALLERGIES/AUTO-IMMUNE CONDITIONS

-MENOPAUSE SUPPORT
+MENOPAUSE

-Mood and Sleep Enhancement
+Mood and Sleep

 Immune System Support

-ANTIOXIDANT & ANTI-INFLAMMATORY PROPERTIES
+ANTIOXIDANT & INFLAMMATORY BALANCE

-BLOOD SUGAR REGULATION (DIABETES)
+BLOOD SUGAR REGULATION

 CARDIOVASCULAR & RESPIRATORY HEALTH